hindu-comm/weblogs/manasataramgini/2015/12/2015-12-12_a-note-on-the-early-expansions-of-the-indo-europeans.md

 In terms of genetics the ancient DNA from the Srubnaya and Andronovo sites shows that they too like the predecessor Sintashta-Potapovka-Filatova complex possessed the additional EF type admixture.
-A notable phenomenon across these cultures in terms of genetics is the rise of the the R1a Y chromosome haplogroup.
+Anotable phenomenonacross these cultures in terms of genetics is the rise of the the R1a Y chromosome haplogroup.
 The Yamnaya Y chromosomes are predominantly R1b and this is a dominant male haplogroup in Western Europe suggesting that it was brought there by the